-Student Finance Wales' Assessing Eligibility Guidance includes these comments in their description of who is covered by the term 'worker':
+Student Finance England's Assessing Eligibility Guidance includes these comments in their description of who is covered by the term 'worker':

-- "the term 'worker'...must be interpreted broadly and not restrictively" - "a person who enters the UK with the principal intention of pursuing a course of study, but who also pursues effective and genuine employment activities in the UK, is not precluded from having the status of a worker" - "the services performed...must have some economic value and form part of the normal labour market" - "a person is not precluded from being classified as a 'worker' where their work is part-time...low wage...below the minimum subsistence wage...oncall...or short-term" - "a person is not required to complete a minimum period of employment before being able to attain the status of a worker" - "the activity performed...must...be effective and genuine, to the exclusion of activities of such a small scale as to be regarded as purely marginal and ancillary" - "work is marginal if it is minimal, negligible or insignificant" - "work will be ancillary if it is done pursuant to some other relationship between the person providing the services and the person receiving the
+- "the term 'worker'...must be interpreted broadly and not restrictively" - "a person who enters the UK with the principal intention of pursuing a course of study, but who also pursues effective and genuine employment activities in the UK, is not precluded from having the status of a worker" - "the services performed...must have some economic value and form part of the normal labour market"

-- benefit of those services, such as where a lodger performs a small task for his landlord" - "Guidance has set an indicative threshold of 10 hours of paid work per week either in term time or during holidays.
+- "a person is not precluded from being classified as a 'worker' where their work is part-time...low wage...below the minimum subsistence wage...on-call...or short-term" - "a person is not required to complete a minimum period of employment before being able to attain the status of a worker" - "the activity performed...must...be effective and genuine, to the exclusion of activities of such a small scale as to be regarded as purely marginal and ancillary" - "work is marginal if it is minimal, negligible or insignificant" - "work will be ancillary if it is done pursuant to some other relationship between the person providing the services and the person receiving the benefit of those services, such as where a lodger performs a small task for his landlord" - "Department for Education has set an indicative threshold of 10 hours of paid work per week either in term time or during holidays.
 Where a student works 10 or more hours per week and is paid for that work under an employment contract, that is a strong indicator the student is a worker.
-It is important to note that where this threshold is not met, a person may still qualify as a worker" - "consistent work for an employer over several years but only for a few hours a week, this could indicate they were a worker" - "Self-employed persons... are in a slightly different position to other workers.
+It is important to note that where this threshold is not met, a person may still qualify as a worker" - "consistent work for an employer over several years but only for a few hours a week, this could indicate they were a worker" - "Self-employed persons are in a slightly different position to other workers.
 It is common for self-employed workers to have periods where no work is carried out.
 Irregular or intermittent work will not preclude a person from being properly regarded as self-employed (or as a worker).
-It must be considered whether the person is experiencing a temporary lull in work or whether the change in their working patterns means that they are no longer in continuing self-employment.
-It would be reasonable to consider a period of at least three months without work to represent that continuous self-employment has ceased" - "Where a person has ceased work before undertaking higher education studies, the person will be able to retain their status as a worker...provided there is a link or connection between the previous work activities performed...in the United Kingdom, and the course of study...As an exception, such a connection may not be required where the person has involuntarily become unemployed and is obliged by labour market conditions to undertake occupational retraining in another field of activity...It is not necessary however to show any link or connection where the person works at the same time as studying"
+It must be considered whether the person is experiencing a temporary lull in work or whether the change in their working patterns means that they are no longer in continuing self-employment" - "Where a person has ceased work either before undertaking their higher education studies or has ceased work during their higher education studies, the person will be able to retain their status as a worker...provided there is a link or connection between the previous work activities performed...in the United Kingdom, and the course of study...As an exception, such a connection may not be required where the person has involuntarily become unemployed and is obliged by labour market conditions to undertake occupational retraining in another field of activity...It is not necessary however to show any link or connection where the person works at the same time as studying"